RS-DAT/.github/profile/README.md

-## RS-DAT: Research Stack - Distributable Analysis Environment
+## RS-DAT: Research Stack - Distributed Analysis Environment

 RS-DAT provides researchers faced with storage and compute demands surpassing what local workstations can provide with a framework to seamlessly scale their Python based workflows to high-performance compute systems.
 Earth Observations sciences, in particular, are supported but also researchers in any domain